angular/angular/aio/content/guide/reviewing-content.md

 1. Locate the last reviewed date at the bottom of the topic and verify that the topic meets the [review criteria](#review-criteria).

    If the topic does not have a last reviewed date, you are welcome to add it to the topic.
+To add a date, use the `YYYY-MM-DD` date format.
+Example:
+   `@reviewed 2021-03-23`

 1. Read through the topic.